Our current and recent projects on urban water and energy sustainability:

 Modeling and prediction of watershed-scale dynamics of water reuse for power plant cooling

 Water reuse can be a sustainable solution for areas with significant non-potable water demand.
 Cooling power plants with reclaimed water is one such sustainable solution, with different benefits and tradeoffs for local and regional water users.
 In our work regarding water reuse for power plant cooling, we model local and regional watershed-scale dynamics due to consumption of reclaimed water.

-Sponsor: Illinois Water Resources Center
+Funding: Illinois Water Resources Center